AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI document analysis for contracts

-Automated clause recognition and risk flagging in supplier and customer contracts with human-in-the-loop review.
+Automated clause detection and risk flagging in supplier and customer contracts with human-in-the-loop review.

-3 min instead of 45 min per contract · 98 % accuracy
+3 min instead of 45 min per contract · 98 % hit rate

 Read case →